muyeed15/DirectML-TensorFlow-PyTorch-Guide/README.md

-# DirectML Setup on Windows (TensorFlow 2 & PyTorch)
+# DirectML Setup on Windows (TensorFlow 2.10.0 & PyTorch 0.2.4.dev240815)

-This guide provides detailed instructions for setting up DirectML natively on Windows for TensorFlow 2 and PyTorch.
+This guide provides detailed instructions for setting up DirectML natively on Windows for TensorFlow 2.10.0 and PyTorch 0.2.4.dev240815.
 DirectML is a high-performance, hardware-accelerated DirectX 12 library for machine learning.
 It provides GPU acceleration for common machine learning tasks across a broad range of supported hardware and drivers, including all DirectX 12-capable GPUs.

 ## Requirements